SkygearIO/features/features/430-passwordless/implementation.md

 - Setup secondary authentication: `mfa:setup`
     - User must setup one secondary authenticator to proceed.

-For Auth API, client will always recieve authentication session after `identity:authn` step. i.e. `mfa:authn` or `mfa:setup`.
+For Auth API, if client recieved authentication session, it will always be one of the steps after `identity:authn` step. i.e. `mfa:authn` or `mfa:setup`.

 ## API models